Dr Louise Thompson

 - Organising and Managing Parliamentary Websites: A Guide for Parliaments, May 2013, (with Dr Cristina Leston-Bandeira)

-I regularly write short blogs for The Conversation, Democratic Audit, the LSE British Politics & Policy and the Political Studies Association Blog.
-Selected blogs are listed below.
+I regularly write short blogs for the The Conversation, Democatic Audit, the LSE British Politics & Policy and the Political Studies Association Blog.
+A few selected pieces are listed below.

 - ‘The New Opposition: How will SNP MPs influence Westminster Politics’, The Constitution Unit, 1 June 2015.

 House of Commons Procedure Committee inquiry into the new English Votes for English Laws (EVEL) procedures (EVL 01)